How to Get Your California

 California offers four main pathways to a teaching credential: Traditional, Residency, Integrated Undergraduate, and Intern.

-You can also transfer a teaching credential from another state through a process called out-of-state credentialing, also known as reciprocity.
+You can also transfer a teaching credential from another state through a process called out-of-state credentialing.

 How do I maintain my California teaching credential?

-Specific renewal requirements in California vary depending on the credential type.
+Specific requirements vary depending on the credential type.
 Preliminary Credentials must transition to Clear Credentials within five years, which often involves completing an Induction Program or equivalent.
 Clear Credentials must be renewed every five years.
-For details regarding your specific credentials, visit the California Commission on Teacher Credentialing (CTC) website.
+For details regarding your specific situation, visit the California Commission on Teacher Credentialing (CTC) website.

 How long does it take to become a credentialed teacher in California?

-The timeline to become a credentialed teacher in California can vary depending on your educational background, the specific credentialing path you choose, and the time it takes to complete the required exams and training programs.
+The timeline to becoming a credentialed teacher in California varies depending on your educational background, the specific credentialing path you choose, and the time it takes to complete the required exams and training programs.

-If you already have a bachelor’s degree in an area other than education, Moreland University’s TEACH-NOW Teacher Preparation Certificate Program can be completed in as little as 9 months.
+If you already have a bachelor’s degree in a field other than education, Moreland University’s TEACH-NOW Teacher Preparation Certificate Program can be completed in as little as 9 months.
+Since TEACH-NOW is an out-of-state program in California, you would follow the process for teachers who are “prepared in another state.”

 How much do California teachers make?

-California teachers are the highest paid in the U.S., with an average annual salary of $95,150, according to the National Education Association.
-California teacher salaries depend on multiple factors, including experience, education, subject area, grade level, and school district.
+California teachers are the highest paid in the U.S., with an average annual salary of $103,552, according to the National Education Association.
+That is an average; specific salaries will vary based on experience, education, subject area, grade level, and school district.

 How much money can I make starting out as a California teacher?

-Starting salaries for California teachers vary depending on the school district, education level, teaching experience, subject area, and grade level.
+Again, that’s an average, and specific salaries will vary depending on the school district, education level, teaching experience, subject area, and grade level.

 How can I learn more about becoming a credentialed teacher in California?